rikutiira/react-partial/README.md

 ### 3. Creating reusable containers

-Perhaps the best feature of React Partial is how easily it allows you to make composable higher order components which hold different logic and can be applied to any component.
+React Partial doesn't add any new functionality to React but it guides you separate pure UI components from logical components.
+It guides you to write composable higher order components with well defined functionality and can be then applied to any component.
 This is a very powerful pattern, allowing you to write declarative code and potentially greatly minimizing the amount of stateful components in your codebase.

 ```js
 //MyComponent.js